How to know if you’re being victimized by domestic violence

 On behalf of Mohajer Law Firm, APC posted in blog on Monday, January 15, 2018.

 Domestic violence continues to run rampant throughout society.
 Chances are, you know someone who is currently suffering from some kind of domestic abuse, but they are so skilled at hiding it that you’re none the wiser.
-It’s even possible that you, yourself, are a victim of domestic violence, but you’re in denial.
+It’s even possible that you, yourself, are a victim of domestic violence, which is why speaking with an experienced domestic violence lawyer in Arcadia can be an important first step.

 As community members, we all need to do our part to identify cases of domestic abuse and put a stop to it.
-Ultimately, however, domestic violence will only stop when abused individuals recognize they are being abused and seek help to make it stop.
+Ultimately, however, domestic violence will only stop when abused individuals recognize they are being abused and seek help to make it stop, including seeking legal protection through a restraining order lawyer in Arcadia when necessary.

 The signs of domestic violence